TeachBooks/Sphinx-ref-graph/README.md

         -
 ```

-An explination of each configuration value:
+An explanation of each configuration value:

 - `ref_graph_temp_file`: `ref_graph.temp` (_default_) or **string**:
   - The name of the (temporary) file used to store the information about nodes, tags and links.